 The Master Programme in Molecular Medicine focuses on the molecular mechanisms that cause diseases, the newest technologies in genomics, epigenetics and proteomics as well as the development of prognostic, diagnostic and therapeutic tools.
 This is a crucial aspect to offer personalised and improved translational medicine.
 You will be in an advanced educational environment at the forefront of molecular medicine research, with researchers, clinicians and industry from world-leading laboratories at Uppsala University.

 Why this programme?

-The programme gives you in-depth knowledge about molecular and cellular mechanisms causing diseases, including genetic diseases and cancer, with special emphasis on epigenetic mechanisms.
+The Master Programme in Molecular Medicine gives you in-depth knowledge about molecular and cellular mechanisms causing diseases, including genetic diseases and cancer, with special emphasis on epigenetic mechanisms.
 You will learn to independently analyse and interpret research results and data, generated by current methods and technologies.
 You will also learn techniques for developing novel molecular diagnostics and therapies with applications in both research and industry.